Introduction

 Non-resident individuals may generally apply through Brazilian consular procedures abroad, authorized representation in Brazil or other procedures accepted by the Receita Federal.

-The applicable rules are currently governed, among other regulations, by Normative Instruction RFB No. 2,172/2024 concerning CPF enrollment and management for individuals.
+The applicable rules are currently governed, among other regulations, by Normative Instruction RFB No. 2,172/2024 concerning CPF registration and management for individuals.

 Even though the procedure has become more accessible in recent years, practical difficulties may still arise where there are inconsistencies in foreign documentation, discrepancies between passport records and submitted forms, apostille or translation issues, or enhanced compliance requirements from banks and financial institutions.